LPioL/MultiVERSE/README.md

 # MultiVERSE
 Embedding of Monoplex, Multiplex, Heterogeneous, Multiplex-Heterogeneous and full Multiplex-Heterogeneous Networks.

 You can find in this repository the necessary files to use MultiVERSE for multiplex end multiplex-heterogeneous network embedding.
+You can find the corresponding article on arxiv here: http://arxiv.org/abs/2008.10085

 In order to use MultiVERSE, you need the networks to be in extended edgelist format:

             edge_type source target weight